microsoft/fabricrealtimelab/modules/module07c.md

 ## 4. Examine the results

-Use the last cell of the notebook (frozen by default) to query the stock predictions table to verify results are being written to the table.
+Use the last cell of the notebook (frozen by default) to query the *stocks_prediction* table to verify results are being written to the table.
 If you reload the report created in the previous section, you should see considerably more data in the reports.

 ## 5. Additional Challenges

 This notebook can be scheduled as needed (perhaps once per evening or weekly).
-Also, instead of loading data from the CSV files, the data should be loaded from the raw_stock_data table.
+Also, instead of loading data from the CSV files, the data should be loaded from the *raw_stock_data* or *stocks_minute_agg* table.

-For even more, if you completed the Lakehouse module, check out the [Predicition vs Actual Reporting](../modules/module10c.md) bonus module.
+For even more explorstion, if you completed the lakehouse module, check out the [Prediction vs Actual Reporting](../modules/module10c.md) bonus module.

 ## :tada: Summary